 - Cook on medium, with the lid on.
 Watch that they don't boil over!!

 - While they are cooking, brown 1/2 stick butter,

 - Use a fork to test for done-ness.
 When they are soft, pull them off the stove and drain them.

 - Put them in a bowl or pan that is safe to mash them in (no non-stick).

 - Add cream cheese and butter and mash.

-Yes, I realize they are disgustingly unhealthy but they are so good.
+Yes, I realize they aren’t the healthiest version of mashed potatoes but they are so worth it.
 Do not get between me and my mashed potatoes!!
 How do you “dress up” your mashed potatoes?